 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-My wife and I purchased a leasehold flat in Ashton Under Lyne.
-Conveyancing and Bank of Ireland mortgage went though with no issue.
-A letter has just been received from someone claiming to own the reversionary interest in the property.
-Attached was a demand for arrears of ground rent dating back to 1996.
-The conveyancing practitioner in Ashton Under Lyne who previously acted has long since retired.
-What should I do?
+I own a leasehold flat in Ashton Under Lyne.
+Conveyancing and Clydesdale mortgage organised.
+I have received a letter from someone saying they have taken over the reversionary interest in the property.
+It included a demand for arrears of ground rent dating back to 1995.
+The conveyancing solicitor in Ashton Under Lyne who previously acted has now retired.
+Any advice?

-The first thing you should do is make enquiries of HMLR to make sure that this person is in fact the new freeholder.
-You do not need to instruct a Ashton Under Lyne conveyancing firm to do this as you can do this on the Land Registry website for a few pound.
-Rest assured that in any event, even if this is the rightful freeholder, under the Limitation Act 1980 no more than 6 years of rent can be collected.
+First contact the Land Registry to make sure that the individual claiming to own the freehold is in fact the new freeholder.
+You do not need to instruct a Ashton Under Lyne conveyancing firm to do this as it can be done on-line for £3.
+You should note that in any event, even if this is the legitimate landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to supply the actual costs in the absence of comprehensive investigations.
-You should not use this information in tribunal or court proceedings.
-There are no doubt other issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure in the absence of detailed investigations.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Please do not take any other action based on this information before getting professional advice.